proffK/Compiler/README.md

-This my pet project just for fun.
+This my pet project created just for fun.
-I hope study compiler science with this simple program.
+I hope to study compiler science with this simple program.